 To run a Conversion Correlation Analysis:

 Use the dropdown to select the conversion event of interest.

 We check the following attributes by treating them as categorical variables.
 In other words, a user either does or doesn’t have each possible value of these attributes, and we test whether they affect the conversion rate.

 We also check whether the following affect the rate of conversion:

-- Having received any of your top 10 highest volume campaigns in the last 30 days (other than the campaign currently being assessed)
+- Campaigns and Canvases received in the last 30 days (other than the campaign currently being assessed)

 Finally, we check several behavioral variables that can take on multiple values.
 We split the following into 4 buckets or quartiles and then measure the association of being in that quartile with increases or decreases in conversion: